jaydipjsuvagiya/frontend-developers-meetup/04-2020/README.md

 *Please note that all things we discussed/referred is our own way to get work done. this is not recommended/useful in all cases so think about what fits best to you*

-* we dont have any social media accounts for this meetup/community so meanwhile you can stay connected with me on [twitter](https://twitter.com/suvagiyajd?lang=en), [LinkedIn](https://in.linkedin.com/in/s-jaydip), and [instagram](https://www.instagram.com/jaydip.suvagiya/) for further updates for upcoming meetups.
+* currently we dont have any social media accounts for this meetup/community so meanwhile you can stay connected with me on [twitter](https://twitter.com/suvagiyajd?lang=en), [LinkedIn](https://in.linkedin.com/in/s-jaydip), and [instagram](https://www.instagram.com/jaydip.suvagiya/) for further updates for upcoming meetups.